 It’s recommended that you take an off-site backup for your WordPress site so that you can restore it quickly to the working state as soon as possible.
 There are some premium solutions such as VaultPress that allow you to take back ups every week which allows you to restore your site easily.
 A weekly or monthly back up should be ideal for most websites and they may be automated using plugins if required.

-Each software requires patches from time to time and WordPress also is vulnerable to attacks from hackers, but the key lies in taking preventive steps to ensure greater security of your website.
+Each software requires patches from time to time and WordPress also is vulnerable to attacks from hackers, but the key lies in taking preventive steps to ensure greater website security.
 There are also security plugins available for this purpose which have real time blocking features from malicious sources with tracking options.
 Website owners can implement security measures and use appropriate security software to safeguard their WordPress website and attain better results.